peter-sarazin/book-collection-service-node/README.md

 - models are in the project folder service/models.

 ## Starting the Service
-> To start service at the command prompt type 'node service'
+To start service at the command prompt type the following:

+    > node service

 You should see the following output on successfull startup:

-  Book Collection Service running on http://localhost:5000 Executing (default): SELECT 1+1 AS result database connection successful.
+    Book Collection Service running on http://localhost:5000
+    Executing (default): SELECT 1+1 AS result
+    database connection successful.

 ## Test Data Scenarios